dcos/dcos-docs/1.8/development/index.md

 # <a name="adminrouter"></a>Admin Router and web interface integration

 By default, a DC/OS service is deployed on a [private agent node](/docs/1.8/overview/concepts/#private-agent-node).
-To allow configuration control or monitoring of a service by a user, the admin router proxies calls on the master node to the service in a private node on the cluster.
+To allow configuration control or monitoring of a service by a user, the Admin Router proxies calls on the master node to the service in a private node on the cluster.
 The HTTP service endpoint requires relative paths for artifacts and resources.
 The service endpoint can provide a web interface, a RESTful endpoint, or both.
 When creating a DC/OS CLI subcommand, it is common to have a RESTful endpoint to communicate with the scheduler service.

-The integration to the admin router is automatic when a framework scheduler registers a `webui_url` during the registration process with the Mesos master.
+The integration to the Admin Router is automatic when a framework scheduler registers a `webui_url` during the registration process with the Mesos master.
 There are a couple of limitations:

 *   The URL must NOT end with a forward slash (/).
 For example, this is good `internal.dcos.host.name:10000`, and this is bad `internal.dcos.host.name:10000/`.
 *   DC/OS supports 1 URL and port.

 When the `webui_url` is provided, the service is listed on the DC/OS web interface as a service with a link.
-That link is the admin router proxy URL name that is based on a naming convention of: `/service/<service_name>`.
+That link is the Admin Router proxy URL name that is based on a naming convention of: `/service/<service_name>`.
 For example, `<dcos_host>/service/unicorn` is the proxy to the `webui_url`.
 If you provide a web interface, it will be integrated with the DC/OS web interface and users can click the link for quick access to your service.

 Service health check information is provided from the DC/OS service tab when: